Official David Kelly Story Unlikely Say Medical Experts

 According to American military linguist Mai Pederson, when she dined with Dr Kelly at a Washington restaurant in the spring of 2003, the hand’s grip was so weak that he struggled to get a knife through a steak he had ordered.

-Kelly’s body was found in woods close to his Oxfordshire home in 2003, shortly after it was revealed that he was the source of a BBC report casting doubt on the government’s claim that Iraq had weapons of mass destruction which could be fired within 45 minutes.
+Kelly’s body was found in woods close to his Oxfordshire home in 2003, shortly after he denied the government’s claim that Iraq had weapons of mass destruction which could be fired within 45 minutes.

 Lord Hutton concluded that “the principal cause of death was bleeding from incised wounds to his left wrist which Dr Kelly had inflicted on himself with the knife found beside his body”.